EUDAT-B2HANDLE/PYHANDLE/docs/source/pyhandleclientbatch.rst

    from pyhandle.handleclient import PyHandleClient client = PyHandleClient('batch')

-If no additional parameters are passed to *PyHandleClient*, a default batch file will be created at the home directory called *handle_batch*.
+If no additional parameters are passed to *PyHandleClient*, a default path for the batch file will be set */<homedirectory>/handle_batch*.
 In order to specify your own path add it as parameter:

 .. code:: python